canonical/snapd-desktop-integration/README.md

 run automatically, and require the user/developer to run them.
 These are:

 - tests/test-sdi-notices-monitor
+- tests/test-sdi-notices-progress-window

 It requires the developer to manually click on several notifications.

-To run the test, use the `run-test-sdi-notify.sh` script located at the root folder.
-This script will automagically compile the source code with coverage support, launch the test, and update the coverage XML file.
+To run the tests, use the `run-test-sdi-notify.sh` and `run-test-sdi-progress-window` scripts located at the root folder.
+These scripts will automagically compile the source code with coverage support, launch the test, and update the coverage XML file.

 When a commit is sent to GitHub, the CI runs the automatic unitary tests, generates the corresponding coverage file, and merges it with the ones generated